 DryVent™ fabrics are engineered to be fully waterproof, windproof and breathable.
-The outer face of the textile is treated with a durable water repellant finish that helps form droplets and repel water from the surface.
-Each multi layered textile is engineered to allow water vapor to pass through from the inside to the outside.
+The outer face of the textile is treated with a durable water-repellent finish that helps form droplets and repel water from the surface.
+Each multi-layered textile is engineered to allow water vapour to pass through from the inside to the outside.

-DryVent™ fabrics are engineered in a variety, weights, textures and performance characteristics that allows us to provide maximum protection, performance and comfort for the user across all our active and lifestyle waterproof, breathable clothing and accessories.
+DryVent™ fabrics are engineered in a variety, weights, textures and performance characteristics that allow us to provide maximum protection, performance and comfort for the user across all our activities and lifestyle waterproof, breathable clothing and accessories.

 - Wind-Resistant Fleece with Mesh Liner

 WindWall® has proven a trusted year-round technology, as it shines as either a layering fabric or as standalone outerwear in milder conditions.

 Windwall® 1 fabric features a mesh liner and utilizes a unique fabric-bonding process that allows a limited degree of external air permeability.

 WindWall® 2 features a gridded fleece liner for even greater insulation and utilizes a unique fabric-bonding process that allows a limited degree of external air permeability.

 - Great Insulation